falkr/ttm4175/pages/day2.md

-y 2: The Linux Terminal
+# Day 2: The Linux Terminal

 Today, many of you will take your first steps with the powerful Linux terminal.